 The BalanceBelt: from idea to impact

 Van de Berg became involved with the BalanceBelt through Prof. Herman Kingma, a pioneer in balance research and the inventor of the technology behind the belt.
-“In the beginning it was still a university project, but since the collaboration with Elitac Wearables, it has become truly professional,” he says.

 The initial experiences with the BalanceBelt were very promising.
 “Some patients were absolutely ecstatic; others noticed less difference.
 But what stood out most is that there’s a group of patients who continue using the belt consistently, even after two years.
 That says something about the value they experience.”